<< <%SKIN-STRTRANS-SYNTOC%> >>

 You can even sort on more than one column by dragging a second column over from the "Source Data" list to the "Columns" list.
 When you do that, it first sorts by the first column listed, and then it only sorts on the 2nd column listed if the values in the 1st column are the same.
 For instance, suppose you have sorted on "amount" and "date_received".
 The report will mostly be sorted on the amount, but if there are two donations for $1,000, then those two will be sorted in order of date.

 You can remove a column from the sort by dragging it back from the "Columns" box to the "Source Data" box.
 Please note, however, that if you remove all of the sort columns, the report won't necessarily go back to its original order.
-To get back to that order, Close the report and create it again from the Reports menu.
+To get back to that order, Close the report and create it again from the Reports menu, or use the Rerun button.
 Each time you create this report, it will be displayed in its original order.
-Your sort order from a previous run is not remembered.
+Your sort order from a previous run is not remembered - but see the section below about Memorizing Sorted Reports for how you can do that.

 A couple of reports will not work properly with arbitrary Sort orders.
 For those reports, the Sort button is disabled.

 When you change the sort order, part of the header of most reports will change to reflect the new order you have chosen.
-The only exception to this is if you also change the filter (see the previous section), in which case the revised filter criteria will show in the header instead.
+The only exception to this is if you also change the filter (see Filtering Reports), in which case the revised filter criteria will show in the header instead.

 if ( isNull ( membernumber ), 999999999, membernumber )

 Then click OK twice to apply the new sort.
-The reason for this is to force everyone with a Member/Envelope number to come out at the top of the report, and everyone without one to come out at the bottom.
+That forces everyone with no Member/Envelope number to be treated as if they had the number 999999999 and thus come out at the bottom of the report, and everyone with a number to come out at the top in order.
 If all of your donors have Member/Envelope numbers, or you want those without one to sort to the top, just sort normally on only the membernumber column instead.

 Problem with Descending Sorts with Large Fonts set on your Computer

-If you have large fonts set on your computer, the Ascending column may not be visible in the Sort dialog box, and as a result, it may be impossible for you to change a sort order to be Descending by unchecking the Ascending checkbox.
-(I'm sorry, this is a bug in the program I use to create DONATION, PowerBuilder, and I can't do anything about it.)
+If you have large fonts set on your computer, the Ascending column may not be visible in the Sort window, and as a result, it may be impossible for you to change a sort order to be Descending by unchecking the Ascending checkbox.
+(I'm sorry, this is a bug in the program we use to create DONATION, PowerBuilder, and we can't do anything about it.)

 In many cases you may be able to work around this.
-The trick is that if you double-click on a selected sort Column in the right-hand side of the dialog box, a further dialog box comes up that allows you to change it from just a column name to a calculated expression.
+The trick is that if you double-click on a selected sort Column in the right-hand side of the window, the Modify Expression window comes up (as used in the previous section) that allows you to change it from just a column name to a calculated expression.